 - Does not come with a base.

-The Brinsea Ecoglow 1200 Brooder is a premium heating plate which comes from a high quality manufacturer.
+The Brinsea Ecoglow 600 Brooder is a premium heating plate which comes from a high quality manufacturer.
 Brinsea is a well-known name so if budget is no concern then this brooder is for you.
-This heater comes up 3 different sizes so it can be used for either 20, 35 or 50 chicks.
-The unit comes with instructions cit is important to note that the manufacturer states clearly that the ambient room temperature where the unit is located should be 50F.
+This heater comes in 3 different sizes, so it can be used for either 20, 35 or 50 chicks.
+The unit comes with instructions as well.
+It is important to note that the manufacturer states clearly that the ambient room temperature where the unit is located should be 50F.